lullcant/MADCrowner/README.md

 Update paths and checkpoints inside the scripts as needed.

 ## Contact Information
-If you feel troubled when run the code or train the model, please concat Wechat:1052366032 or mail:mcncaa219040@gmail.com or mail:1155230127@link.cuhk.edu.hk or liuchang@sensetime.com
+If you feel troubled when run the code or train the model, please contact Wechat:1052366032 or mail:mcncaa219040@gmail.com or mail:1155230127@link.cuhk.edu.hk or liuchang@sensetime.com
 ## 📑Cite
 ```
 @article{wei2025vbcd,  title={VBCD: A Voxel-Based Framework for Personalized Dental Crown Design},  author={Wei, Linda and Liu, Chang and Zhang, Wenran and Zhang, Zengji and Zhang, Shaoting and Li, Hongsheng},  journal={arXiv preprint arXiv:2507.17205},  year={2025}}